 To use the hexaflex successfully, the practitioner must be familiar with the principles of ACT.

 The purpose of this focus on the present moment is to restore a sense of control lost in many clients seeking therapy or coaching.

 ACT practitioners believe you cannot control anything except your behavior.
 We consider thoughts and emotions transient events that arise and wash over us like waves with no necessary action.
 We can’t control how we think or feel, but we can control how we act.

 There is no time to control our behavior but the present moment, although our minds often take us to the past and future to ruminate on mistakes or make plans.

 Past and future thoughts have a purpose.
 We can learn from our mistakes, predict challenges, remember happy times, and look forward to exciting things.
 Problems arise when the client cannot make contact with the present moment (i.e., choose to be present).

 Without present moment awareness, ruminating and planning can become the default mode of thinking, causing real problems for the individual.
 ACT therapists help clients build their presence through a series of mindfulness exercises.
 Clients then learn to shift from planning and dwelling to focusing on what they can control.

 Informal mindfulness practices are small ways that clients can start to build their present moment awareness.
-Check out our Informal Mindfulness Practices tool in our Positive Psychology Toolkit for some ways to help clients build this aspect of psychological flexibility.
+A few of our informal mindfulness worksheets such as Right Here, Right Now, and Nature Play can help clients build this aspect of psychological flexibility.

 As Harris (2006) suggested, ACT helps clients embrace their demons and follow their hearts.
 Acceptance is the aspect of the hexaflex that corresponds to the first part of that phrase: embracing your demons.
 In ACT, ‘demons’ are a metaphor for any unwanted private experience.